 Social Change 101

-The Social Change 101 program is an input of resources and expertise but it is the local community that will provide the ecosystem of support for emerging social enterprises.
+The Social Change 101 program provides resources and expertise, but it is the local community that provides the ecosystem of support for the emerging social enterprises.
 Development of the social enterprise sector is a long term proposition and local partners are critical in building its sustainability over the long term.